OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 is not mapped, which corresponds to a default mapping to the Standard Concept with the concept ID = 0.

-As per Vocabularies’ principles we avoid adding new flavors of NULL to the Vocabularies and advise against using such concepts in research.
+As per Vocabularies' principles we avoid adding new flavors of NULL to the Vocabularies and advise against using such concepts in research.

 ## Summary